A Better Tomorrow

 Porco Rosso -- Miyazaki, Zentropa -- von Trier, The Long Day Closes -- Davies,

-Proof -- Moorhouse, Brother's Keeper -- Berlinger, Sinofsky, The Player -- Altman,
+Proof -- Moorhouse, The Player -- Altman,

 Light Sleeper -- Schrader, The Crying Game -- Jordan, Husbands and Wives -- Allen,

-Glengarry Glen Ross -- Foley, La Vie De Boheme -- Kaurismaki,
+Glengarry Glen Ross -- Foley, La Vie De Boheme -- Kaurismäki,

-Noises Off -- Bogdanovich, Housesitter -- Oz
+Noises Off -- Bogdanovich

 Movies I Enjoyed